 Bera, Rajendra K (1975) Functional approximations to experimental data.
 Technical Report.
 National Aeronautical Laboratory, Bangalore, India.

-Full text available as:| PDF Restricted to Archive staff only Download (555Kb) |
+tr_ae_tm_11_75.pdf Restricted to Repository staff only Download (568kB) |

 Abstract